 Is there a "Best" section of the Arizona Trail?
 If so, this might be it.
 This out-and-back trail has only minor elevation changes as it contours around the west flanks of Humpheys Peak.
 It flows through Ponderosa forests, Alpine meadows, and Aspen stands with a few switchbacks thrown in for good measure.
-The track is smooth with few rocks or roots.
 The scenery is gorgeous.
 And the elevation will leave you gasping for air.
 But it's worth it.
 Drive up Snowbowl Road to Aspen Corner and park.
 Head down the old two-track road for 0.25 miles then turn right onto the Arizona Trail.
 Run as far as you want but the trail sign for Bismarck Lake at 3.5 miles is a good destination.
 Distance: 3.5 miles one way.

 - Arizona Trail: Walnut Canyon (GPX; HTML)